chaseruskin/orbit/docs/src/6_commands/5_edit.md

 ## __OPTIONS__

 `<ip>`
-      The PKGID to look up the ip under ORBIT_PATH.
+      The PKGID to look up the ip under DEV_PATH

-`--editor <cmd>`
+`--editor <editor>`
-      The command to open the requested text-editor.
+      The command to open the requested text-editor

 ## __EXAMPLES__